mozilla/vinz-clortho/README.md

 * Lack of js_channel debugging in Fx and Chrome
 ** Bad JS in a script file, no errors but entire js file stops being loaded ** provisioning_api MUST be from the same domain as your testing (I had local and browserid.org...)
+* /.well-known/browserid requires 'Content-Type', 'application/json' but some web servers will serve application/octet-stream
+* BrowserID server caches things like "this is not a primary", so you can fix your mistake w/o restarting the server.

 ## Pro Tips ##
 https://browserid.org/wsapi/address_info?email=ozten%40browserid-i5y.herokuapp.com